miguel55/URI-CADS/README.md

 ## Dataset and models

-Coming soon

-Download the models and database, available under request in [not available yet], and uncompress them in models/ and bbdd/ directories.
+Download the models and database, available under request in [https://doi.org/10.21950/0E0CTF](https://doi.org/10.21950/0E0CTF), and uncompress them in models/ and bbdd/ directories.

 ## Requirements